 06 of 10

 Around the winter holidays, small potted Norfolk Island pine trees are available as "indoor Christmas trees," but these long-lived indoor trees look great any time of year.
-Although a slow-growing tree, be aware that these things can grow to 100 feet outdoors, and there isn't a dwarf variety on the market.
+Although a slow-growing tree, be aware that these things can grow to 100 feet outdoors, and there is not a dwarf variety on the market.
 An indoor tree will grow about two feet each year, so plan and plant accordingly.
 Bright light, moderate watering, and an occasional misting will keep your pine happy.

 07 of 10

 The umbrella tree is a fine choice for homes with little direct sunlight or north-facing windows.
 The trees require little care, but they are attractive to pests like mites and scale, so watch out for hitchhikers when you bring the tree indoors.
-Umbrella trees like constant moisture, but don't leave them sitting in a tray of stagnant water.
+Umbrella trees like constant moisture, but do not leave them sitting in a tray of stagnant water.

 08 of 10